-The Hilton Foundation's Generations in Giving Retreat provides hands-on service connected to a grantmaking area in which all family members are invited to participate.
-Other foundations such as the Raskob Foundation on and the Loyola Foundation (profiled on page 17) encourage next generation family members to join board members and/or staff on site visits to see organizations' work firsthand.
+The Hilton Foundation's Generations in Giving Retreat (profiled on page 36) provides hands-on service connected to a grantmaking area in which all family members are invited to participate.
+Other foundations such as the Raskob Foundation on (profiled on page 41) and the Loyola Foundation (profiled on page 17) encourage next generation family members to join board members and/or staff on site visits to see organizations' work firsthand.